Prevention efforts are critical not only for the well-being of children but also to stop future family violence from...

 At a minimum, programs should ensure they have a clear understanding of ALL family members’ perspectives and experiences with violence.
 Advocates should consider experiences with historical trauma in addition to current experiences of violence.

-- Ask the family which language it prefers to use
+Ask the family which language they prefer to use.

-- Partner with culturally specific agencies to ensure each family receives appropriate services and case management
+Partner with culturally specific agencies to ensure each family member receives appropriate services and case management.

 Below are some helpful links for working with immigrant and refugee families.